Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

 \subsection{Structural phase transition in the hexagonal manganites}

-The multiferroic hexagonal manganites undergo a spontaneous symmetry-breaking structural phase transition at around 1200 K (around 500 K for InMnO$_3$) \cite{abrahamsFerroelectricityStructureYMnO2001} between a high-temperature centrosymmetric $P6_3/mmc$ phase and a ferroelectric $P6_3cm$ structure.
-The primary order parameter is defined by trimerizing tilts of the MnO$_5$ trigonal bipyramids that form planes separating hexagonal planes of $R$ ions, and is two-dimensional, with its amplitude set by the magnitude of the tilt, and its phase set by the tilt angle.
+The multiferroic hexagonal manganites consist of layers of corner-sharing MnO$_5$ trigonal bipyramids separating hexagonal planes of $R$ ions ($R$ = In, Sc, Y or Dy -- Lu).
+They undergo a spontaneous symmetry-breaking structural phase transition between a high-temperature centrosymmetric $P6_3/mmc$ phase and a ferroelectric $P6_3cm$ structure.
+The primary order parameter is defined by trimerizing tilts of the MnO$_5$ trigonal bipyramids, and is two-dimensional, with its amplitude set by the magnitude of the tilt, and its phase set by the tilt angle.
 The crystal structure and the distortion are illustrated in Fig~\ref{fig:hat}(a).
 A combination of Landau theory and first-principles calculations\cite{Fennie/Rabe_YMO:2005,Artyukhin_et_al:2014,meier_2017} have shown that for small tilt amplitudes the energy is independent of the polyhedral tilt angle, and so near the phase transition the energy landscape can be described by a continuous Mexican hat potential with $U(1)$ symmetry (See Fig.~\ref{fig:hat}(b)).
-Thus, unusually for a crystallographic transition, the structural phase transition in the hexagonal manganites is described by a continuous primary two-dimensional order parameter ($\phi_1,\phi_2$) leading to a energy landscape similar to that described in the previous section and as such might be expected to display Higgs and Goldstone modes.
-We note that the discreteness of the lattice manifests at larger amplitudes of the tilt mode through coupling to a secondary ferroelectric order parameter, $P$, which leads to a net shift of the rare earth ions relative to the manganese oxygen layers along the vertical axis \cite{Fennie/Rabe_YMO:2005}.
+Thus, unusually for a crystallographic transition, the structural phase transition in the hexagonal manganites is described by a continuous primary two-dimensional order parameter ($\phi_1,\phi_2$) with an energy landscape similar to the one analyzed in the previous section.
+As suchit might be expected to display Higgs and Goldstone modes.
+Importantly, the chemistry of the $R$ ion can strongly modify the details of the energy landscape, causing differences in the height of the peak in the Mexican hat potential and in turn influencing the transition temperature; for the ErMnO$_3$ and InMnO$_3$ considered in this work the transition temperatures are 1200 K and 500 K respectively \cite{abrahamsFerroelectricityStructureYMnO2001}.

+We note that the discreteness of the lattice manifests at larger amplitudes of the tilt mode through coupling to a secondary ferroelectric order parameter, $P$, corresponding to a net shift of the rare earth ions relative to the manganese oxygen layers along the vertical axis \cite{Fennie/Rabe_YMO:2005}.
 This mode has shown to be irrelevant in the region of the phase transition\cite{Jose_et_al:1977}, a concept referred to as dangerous irrelevance\cite{Amit/Peliti:1982}.
 The recent demonstration that the hexagonal manganites disorder continuously on all length scales close to $T_c$ \cite{skjaervoUnconventionalContinuousStructural2019} reinforces the continuous $U(1)$ behavior in the region of the phase transition.